mlandalv/knockout-validator/README.md

 # Knockout Validator
-Under development in very early stages.
-Currently not really usable :).
+Under development in very early stages, use at own risk!

 ## Thanks
 Many ideas, and especially rules, are taken from the [jQuery Validation](https://github.com/jzaefferer/jquery-validation) plugin by [Jörn Zaefferer](https://github.com/jzaefferer).